 The more I experienced these jarring events, the more I became reflective of what I was really like growing up.
 Rather than go to weekend parties in the woods, I much preferred to stay home and read, do a craft or draw in my sketchbook.
 When I did go out, I was usually overwhelmed or just bored.
 There were no interesting conversations, it just wasn’t my scene.
 I enjoyed time with my friends but felt overwhelmed and drained after more than a couple hours.
 I could never understand their desire to spend every day together when I cherished my time alone.

 In college, it was the same.
 I was even closer with my friends and while I loved living together, I was amazed by the amount of time everyone else spent with each other.
 I needed my solace.
 I felt the same overwhelm from a big house party, that I did at a networking event.
 Who are all these people and what are we even supposed to do here?
 Was I doing college wrong?
 Did I need to go out more?

 So what was I anyway?

 So what about my acting?
 What about my desire to be the leader in a small group?
 Was I an extrovert or not.
-Ok, this might sounds silly, but I always enjoyed being a “Leo.”
+Ok, this might sound silly, but I always enjoyed being a “Leo.”
 Proud, commanding, attention loving.
 Sometimes it rang true but sometimes it was way off the mark.

 Then suddenly a light bulb moment

-That’s when I discovered a life changing article.
+That’s when I discovered a life-changing article.
 It wasn’t beautifully written or epic in content, but it simply introduced me to the idea of the Outgoing Introvert.
 And boom, I understood what had confused me for so long.

 I had it all wrong